ran0027/cross-sell-classification/README.md

 ## Overview

-This project uses a slew of machine learning classification algorithms to build a predictive model to generate leads for the sales team and insights for the marketing and product-development teams of a large insurance provider.
+This project uses several machine learning classification algorithms to build a predictive model to generate leads for the sales team and insights for the marketing and product-development teams of a large insurance provider.

 ## Business Problem